 Flat White: Only seen on the Jim Root Telecaster as far as I'm aware.
 This is as white as a Fender gets and there is no whiter.

-Pearl White: Like flat white but brighter and with more gold hue to it.
-I know of no models currently offered in this color even though it is listed as a Fender color option.
+Arctic Pearl: Like flat white but brighter and with more gold hue to it.

 Olympic Pearl: Like White Blonde but solid and with no transparency.